Governorship of Wes Moore: Roads, highways, and bridges

 During his 2022 gubernatorial campaign, Moore said he did not support Governor Hogan's plan to widen portions of the Capital Beltway and Interstate 270 using high-occupancy toll lanes, saying that he would instead support a transit line alongside I-270 and a proposed transit line from Prince George's County to Charles County.
 Critics have accused Moore of flip-flopping on this stance after he told the Maryland Transit Opportunities that he would be willing to dedicate federal funds to the project, issuing a statement afterwards saying that he would be open to toll lanes if there were strong public consensus.
 In a radio interview with WAMU in July 2022, he said he preferred a "new type of proposal" for the I-270 toll lanes plan that included reversible lanes, increased transit, and greater collaboration with local "stakeholders."

 In August 2023, Moore requested $2.4 billion in federal funding to add managed lanes to parts of the Capital Beltway and I-270, and to rebuild the American Legion Memorial Bridge.
+In January 2026, after meeting with U.S. Transportation Secretary Sean Duffy, Moore reversed his approach to rebuilding the American Legion Memorial Bridge, agreeing to instead seek a public–private partnership to rebuild the bridge.

 In December 2023, facing a long-term budget shortfall, Moore announced a six-year plan to cut the state's transportation budget by $3.3 billion, or eight percent, including a $1.6 billion cut to "all major highway expansion construction projects" and a $652 million cut to transit expansion projects.
 The proposed plan would reduce commuter bus services and lines, delay the state's transition to electric buses, and cancel plans to expand the Brunswick Line.
 He later announced a one-year infusion of $150 million to the state's transportation fund, with most of the added funding being used to restore highway user revenue funding, to ease the effects of the cuts.
 Although the legislature included provisions to raise fees on vehicle registration for electric vehicles and heavier cars to prevent drastic cuts to the state's transportation projects, the Moore administration again proposed $1.3 billion in cuts to Maryland's transportation budget in September 2024, which would delay various infrastructure projects around the state, including the widening of the American Legion Memorial Bridge and the state's transition to electric buses.
 The proposed cuts would have also put the Maryland Transit Administration at risk of losing a federal grant that would have allowed it to replace the Baltimore LightRail's fleet of trains; however, this was avoided after Moore proposed about $420 million in vehicle-related fee increases in his fiscal year 2026 budget.
 In September 2025, the Moore administration proposed a $300 million funding increase for transportation projects in Maryland.

 In October 2024, Moore said he supported the widening of Interstate 81 in Maryland.